pvasek/kudu-wiki/Azure-Site-Extensions.md

 Note that if newer Pre-Installed versions become available later, all sites will get them if it matches their `version` selection.
 However, as site restart is necessary for the site to get the newer version.

+### Pre-Installed Site Extensions Package
+To become pre-installed site extension, partners must first contact the Windows Azure Kudu team (see Kudu contact).
+In order for us to add or update the Windows Azure pre-installed site extension, we will need a single zip package.
+The zip filename should be in `<extension>.<semver>.zip` format (for example, `Kudu.1.25.21217.582.zip` or `Monaco.1.0.0-20130906.zip`).
+The layout in the zip file should also be consistent with the zip file name.
+For instance, `Kudu.1.25.21217.582.zip` layout should be

+            extension.xml
+            /1.25.21217.582
+                applicationHost.xdt
+                kudu bits...

+Or `Monaco.1.0.0-20130906.zip` layout should be

+            extension.xml
+            /1.0.0-20130906
+                applicationHost.xdt
+                Monaco bits...

+After installation on Windows Azure, it will be lay out (unzip) exactly to `%ProgramFiles(x86)%\SiteExtensions\<extension>`

 Private Extensions
 ------------------